Watch This Short Video to Learn More

 It’s a rust-colored abstract design of a sailboat, a fish, and a bird.

 I’ve intended for most of my wall art to be displayed indoors.
-My first piece of colored metal wall art for outdoors was also the first percent for the arts commission in an Alaska State Park.
+However, my first piece of large metal wall art for outside was also the first percent for the arts commission in an Alaska State Park.

 When I make these exterior pieces, I coat them with a durable protective transparent sealer designed to withstand the elements with minimal maintenance.